-Heather Beardsley has an educational background in mechanical engineering and over 17 years of experience in applied research and industrial work.
-Much of her work has focused on design and implementation of Automation Systems for a variety of manufacturers, Quality Engineering for major medical device manufacturers, and application of Lean Six Sigma techniques for improving existing products or processes.
+Heather Beardsley has an educational background in mechanical engineering and over 20 years of experience in applied research and industrial work.
+Much of her work has focused on design and implementation of automation systems for a variety of manufacturers, product development and commercialization of medical devices, and application of Lean Six Sigma techniques for improving existing products or processes.

 Areas of Expertise:

 Heather’s areas of expertise include Product Design, Process Monitoring and Control, Automation of Manufacturing Systems, design of medical device instrumentation, and Quality Control of existing operations using Lean Six Sigma techniques.
 She also has extensive experience in thermal manufacturing operations and control of automated welding operations.